jacob-mellor/jacob-mellor/README.md

 ### 🔧 Tech Stack
-`C#` `.NET` `C++` `Rust` `Python` `JavaScript` `WebAssembly` "You name it I'll learn it.
-I always do my work in new programming languages when I don't know what isn't possible"
+`C#` `.NET` `C++` `Rust` `Python` `JavaScript` `WebAssembly`

+"You name it I'll learn it.
+I always do my bestwork in new programming languages when I don't know what isn't possible"

 ### 📊 Current Focus
 - High-performance PDF rendering at scale